serudda/steroidesign/README.md

 	<img src="https://cdn.rawgit.com/sergioruizdavila/startups-themes/d6b7a6e5/www/assets/images/app_file.png" alt="app file">
 </h3>

-- **app.css:** It's the final result after running a small task in Gulp, compile it, concatenates and minifies every style in a single file.
+- **app.min.css:** It's the final result after running a small task in Gulp, compile it, concatenates and minifies every style in a single file.
 This is the file you should add in the **< head >** html section.

 ```html
 <! your vendors >